 Mr. Lenci joined Hinshaw & Culbertson LLP in September 2007.
 Previously he was a partner of Wilker & Lenci, LLP, a well-regarded New York City boutique firm which focused on complex business litigations and arbitrations, including international arbitrations, and reinsurance disputes.
 Before that, he was a partner in the New York City office of a large international firm.
-He began his legal career at Hamada & Matsumoto (now Mori, Hamada & Matsumoto) in Tokyo, where he worked closely with The Hon.
-Kunio Hamada, then future Justice of the Supreme Court of Japan.
+He began his legal career at Hamada & Matsumoto (now Mori, Hamada & Matsumoto) in Tokyo, where he worked closely with The Honorable Kunio Hamada, later Justice of the Supreme Court of Japan.

 - Charter Editorial Board Member, Reinsurance & Arbitration (HarrisMartin Publishing)

-- ARIAS-U.S., International Committee
+- Co-Chair, ARIAS-U.S. International Committee

 - New York State Bar Association Dispute Resolution Section